jacksonwb/sastantua/README.md

 # sastantua @ 42

 This code was written just for the hell of it!
 It has no purpose!
 Generate an infinitely growing ASCII pyramid!
+Or not!

 ## Compiling
 Run `make`.
 An executable named `sastantua` will be generated.